Conference Funding

 - Faculty support for the project and presentation (we expect that projects will have faculty supervision but that need not be by a Harvard affiliated faculty member)

-Applications are submitted on a rolling basis through CARAT after students receive acceptance to present independent research at an academic conference.
+Applications are submitted on a rolling basis through the Harvard University Funding Portal (HUFP) after students receive acceptance to present independent research at an academic conference.
+Applications should be submitted at least two weeks before the conference presentation date.
+URAF is only able to make funding decisions on completed applications; letters of reference must accompany the application.

 Applicants should prepare the following materials for the application: